ragnerlemos/InspiraMe3.0/README.md

-# Next.js App Router + Genkit
+# Firebase Studio

-This is a Next.js starter that uses the App Router and includes Genkit for AI functionality.
+This is a NextJS starter in Firebase Studio.

-To get started, take a look at `src/app/page.tsx`.
-You can edit this file to see live updates in your app.
+To get started, take a look at src/app/page.tsx.